 I thought having a second was going to be a breeze since I have already done it once before.
 This time I felt prepared because I knew what to expect.
 The pain of recovering from childbirth, the tiredness, and baby blues I can prepare for.
 Since they won’t take me by surprise this time around.

 One thing I knew for sure.
-Was that I was not the same mom I was the first time.
-Before I could multitask like a champ, I had more time to myself, I could knock out breakfast, playtime, naps, dinner, bedtime and still have time for myself.
+Was that I not the same mom I was the first time.
+Before I could multitask like a champ, I had more time to myself; I could knock out breakfast, playtime, naps, dinner, and bedtime, and still have time for myself.

 The mom who had all of those things and more patience was no longer there.
 She was replaced by a completely new and even more invincible mom.